jankypox/Tom-Clancy-s-The-Division-2-CPU-Affinity-Fix/README.md

 1. Downlaod the file.
 Or copy the raw code into a new document in Notepad.
 Wordpad, or text editor of your choice, and save it with the file extension of '.ps1'
 2. In a text editor of your choice, edit the file to point to path where your Tom Clancy's The Division 2 game folder is located and save the file.
 3. Copy the file somewhere convenient, like your game directory.
-4. To work properly, the file has to be Run as Administrator which, being a powershell script, requires a couple of extra steps to set up properly.
+4. To work properly, the file has to be Run as Administrator.
+Being a powershell script, this requires a couple of extra steps to set up properly.
 5. Create a Shortcut of the script file and go to the Properties of the new Shortcut you've created.
 6. In the 'Target' section add 'powershell -f' (without the quotation marks) before the full path of the orignal file.
 7. Click on Advanced and now tick 'Run as Administrator' button.
 Then click 'Apply' followed by 'OK'.